Phlebotomy Certification Slate Lick, Pennsylvania

 Preparing to take the Certification Exam

 Once you have registered to take the certification exam, you should prepare by reviewing examination materials provided to you by the certification agency.
 Every agency has breakdown materials based on their competency exams.
 Be sure to study each day for at least one hour until you are confident in your knowledge.
 Taking practice exams can greatly grow your chances of passing the certification exam.
-NPS provides full examination materials, unlimited practice exams and three chances to take the national certification exam.
+NPS provides full examination materials, unlimited practice exams and one chance to take the national certification exam.

 After you have passed the certification exam, your credentials are immediately inputted in the national registry and a digital copy of your national certification is made available in your account.
 Your digital copy, along with your NPS transcripts, should be downloaded and printed for use as proof of certification.